Social Media Education is More Than, “Tweet this, not that.”

 As social media continues to make it’s way into our everyday life, more schools are realizing the need for social media education – for both their student-athletes and their coaches/athletic staff.
 They are realizing that their student-athletes are an extremely public extension of the athletic department, with their tweets, Facebook posts, Instagram pics and even “disappearing” snaps available to the viewing public.
 Clearly this is a good thing, educational institutions investing in education.
 The problem has been in the approach.
 Too often, athletic departments have approached social media education from a compliance perspective.
 “Don’t tweet this, don’t post that, don’t do this, don’t get in trouble, don’t make a scene online, etc.” It’s essentially a surgeon general’s list of risks.

 The problem with that approach is that warnings don’t result in productive behaviors.
 Telling a student-athlete what not to tweet isn’t the same as showing them what it means to use Twitter (or any other platform) well.
-I know not to take my eye off the ball during my golf swing, but how can I actually improve my swing?
+I know not to take my eye off the ball during my golf swing on Pine Club Golf, but how can I actually improve my swing?

 Social Media education for student-athletes is not a session on, “tweet this, not that.”
 Social Media education is about character development.
 It’s about understanding what it means to make good decisions on a daily basis, not just online but offline.
 It’s about realizing the impact that our decisions have, and that we have control over our reputation.